JamesTsay-12/blog-site/_posts/2025-07-08-investing-without-political-bias.md

 One of the most powerful ways to fight bias is to **intentionally consume financial content from a range of political perspectives** — especially when smart people respectfully challenge each other.

 To be clear, I advocate consuming information from multiple different (non-extreme) sources, fact-checking through research, and then formulating updated opinions impacting financial decisions to stay agile.
-This is particularly useful for those who want to actively manage their portfolios in the most return-focused way.
+This is particularly useful for those who want to actively manage their portfolios in the most return-focused or wealth-protective ways.
 If anything, it can equip you with fun and interesting conversation topics to discuss in a reasonable manner!

 ### 🔀 Debate‑Oriented & Mixed‑View Podcasts